 Experience - How much experience you have earned.
 When you accumulate enough experience (by completing quests, killing monsters, etc.) your level goes up.
+You get most of your experience from completing quests.

-The amount of experience you gain for killing an enemy depends on how tough it is in relation to you.
+The amount of experience you gain for killing an enemy or finishing a quest depends on how tough it is in relation to you.
 If it is a lot tougher, you gain more experience.
 If it is weaker than you, you gain less.
 If it is much weaker than you are, you get very little experience.